Workshop on Smart Wearables for the Internet of Things

 - You must bring your own laptop.
 We will give support on how to install SDK and the necessary programming tools on Linux machines.

-The Workshop is offered to master students of Electrical and Computer Engineering and Computer Science.
+The Workshop is offered to bachelor and master students of Electrical and Computer Engineering and Computer Science.
 For registration you have to be identified in TUMonline as a student.

 Maximum number of students: 25.